PeirongShi/CanterburyCommuto/README.md

 #### Exclusivity of Directions API Usage

 Theoretically, this project uses only the **Google Maps Directions API**.
-However, if the code shows other APIs are needed, please enable the other APIs on Google Cloud Console, which may solve the problem.
+However, if the code shows other APIs are needed, which may not be the case, please enable the other APIs on Google Cloud Console, which may solve the problem.

 #### Code Snippets Related to this API